-1. The RM source sends a CreateSequence protocol message to the RM destination.
-This contains a reference for the source endpoint that receives acknowledgements (wsrm:AcksTo endpoint).
-2. The RM destination sends a CreateSequenceResponse protocol message back to the RM source.
-This contains the sequence ID for the RM sequence session.
-3. The RM source adds an RM Sequence header to each message sent by the application source.
-This contains the sequence ID, and a unique message ID.
-4. The RM source transmits each message to the RM destination.
-5. The RM destination acknowledges the receipt of the message from the RM source by sending messages that contain the RM SequenceAcknowledgement header.
-6. The RM destination delivers the message to the application destination in an exactly-once-in-order fashion.
-7. The RM source retransmits a message for which it has not yet received an acknowledgement.
+- The RM source sends a CreateSequence protocol message to the RM destination.
+This contains a reference for the source endpoint that receives acknowledgements (wsrm: AcksTo endpoint). - The RM destination sends a CreateSequenceResponse protocol message back to the RM source.
+This contains the sequence ID for the RM sequence session. - The RM source adds an RM Sequence header to each message sent by the application source.
+This contains the sequence ID, and a unique message ID. - 4.
+The RM source transmits each message to the RM destination. - The RM destination acknowledges the receipt of the message from the RM source by sending messages that contain the RM SequenceAcknowledgement header. - The RM destination delivers the message to the application destination in an exactly-once-in-order fashion. - 7.
+The RM source retransmits a message for which it has not yet received an acknowledgement.

 The first retransmission attempt is made after a base retransmission interval.
 Successive retransmission attempts are made after a linear interval, or an exponential backoff interval (the default behavior).
+For more details, see "Configuring WS-RM Attributes" on page 207.

+WS-RM delivery assurances

-For more details, see "Configuring WS-RM Attributes" on page 195.
-WS-RM delivery assurances rega -RM guarantees reliable message delivery in a distributed environment, ardless of the transport protocol used.
-The source or destination endpoint es an error if reliable delivery can not be assured.
-This If no default Artix WS-RM delivery assurance policy is ExactlyOnceInOrder. s means that every message that is sent is delivered without duplication. ot, an error is raised on at least one endpoint.
-In addition, messages are vered in the same order that they are sent.
-Exa x also supports the ExactlyOnceConcurrent and ctlyOnceReceivedOrder delivery assurance policies.
-For more details, "Message delivery assurance policies" on page 201.
+WS-RM guarantees reliable message delivery in a distributed environment, regardless of the transport protocol used.
+The source or destination endpoint raises an error if reliable delivery can not be assured.

+The default Artix WS-RM delivery assurance policy is ExactlyOnceInOrder.
+This means that every message that is sent is delivered without duplication.
+If not, an error is raised on at least one endpoint.
+In addition, messages are delivered in the same order that they are sent.

+Artix also supports the ExactlyOnceConcurrent and ExactlyOnceReceivedOrder delivery assurance policies.
+For more details, see "Message delivery assurance policies" on page 213.

+Supported specifications

-Supported specifications Artix supports the 2005/02 version of the WS-ReliableMessaging specification, which is based on the WS-Addressing 2004/08 specification.
+Artix supports the 2005/02 version of the WS-ReliableMessaging specification, which is based on the WS-Addressing 2004/08 specification.

 Artix supports both the WS-Addressing 2004/08 specification and the WS-Addressing 2005/03 specification.
 However, WS-Addressing 2004/08 must be used with WS-ReliableMessaging.

-For more information on WS-Addressing, see "Configuring a WS-A Message Exchange Pattern" on page 213.
-Further information For detailed information on WS-RM, see the specification at: http://specs.xmlsoap.org/ws/2005/02/rm/ws-reliablemessaging.pdf
+For more information on WS-Addressing, see "Configuring a WS-A Message Exchange Pattern" on page 225.

+For detailed information on WS-RM, see the specification at: http://specs.xmlsoap.org/ws/2005/02/rm/ws-reliablemessaging.pdf